 In practice, this means some Bondi Junction owners may have development potential under the LMR right now, independently of what the Master Plan ultimately confirms.
 Understanding which framework applies to your property, and how the two interact, is an important part of assessing your site’s current and future value.

-Chem Property can review your site against the draft master plan, proposed growth areas, likely developer demand and potential amalgamation opportunities.
+With Council endorsement expected in July 2026, now is the time to understand your site's position before planning controls are confirmed.
+Chem Property can assess your site against the proposed growth areas, likely developer demand and amalgamation opportunities.